quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part11_Basing_a_Contra.md

 1. **Known vs Unknown Mistakes**: If the mistaken party was aware of the error but proceeded anyway, it might be harder to argue for relief.
 2. **Market Context**: The relative bids or offers made by other parties can indicate whether the mistaken bid was reasonable or clearly out of line.

-For example, if a subcontractor bids $10,000 and the contractor accepts without realizing the error, but another bidder submitted a $90,000 bid, the court may find it unconscionable to hold the subcontractor to the lower price. x??
+For example, if a subcontractor bids $10,000 and the contractor accepts without realizing the error, but another bidder submitted a$90,000 bid, the court may find it unconscionable to hold the subcontractor to the lower price. x??

 ---